ConnorWiseman/jcink-custom-structure/README.md

 ## Custom Topics
-Reads the topic list inside a forum for important values, then performs replacement and insertion.
+Reads both topic lists inside forums and the active topics search page for important values, then performs replacement and insertion.
 ```html
 <% BOARD %>
 <script>